Wombosvideo/prototyping-project/README.md

 # Prototyping Project

-This repository holds my individual project work for the course "Prototyping" in the bachelor's degree programme "Business Information Technologies" at Zurich School of Applied Sciences (ZHAW).
+This repository[^1] holds my individual project work for the course "Prototyping" in the bachelor's degree programme "Business Information Technologies" at Zurich School of Applied Sciences (ZHAW).